internet-of-plants/blog/_posts/2015-03-29-workshop-guide.md

 Type help to see all commands available in the RIOT shell.
 Use the ``say`` command in one RIOT shell to send a string to the other RIOT instance.
 If it arrives, you're ready to go!

-### Flashing it to the SAMR21
+## Flashing it to the SAMR21

-Attach your SAMR21 board via microUSB and make
+Attach your SAM R21 board via microUSB.
 You'll need two terminals for this: one for flashing and one to view the debug output.

 ### Setting up the output terminal